carolinecolijn/classroom-clusters/README.md

 The folder ['outbreak plots'](outbreak%20plots) contains the files necessary for generating the plots of clusters under different protocols, one of which is shown in the paper.
 Run the file ['make_outbreaks.m'](outbreak%20plots/make_outbreaks.m).

 The folder ['model-output'](model-output) contains the output files for various simulations in the paper, along with tables of results.
-Run (model-output/figure-script-clean.R) to generate the figures in the paper using this data.
+Run [ figure-script-clean.R'](model-output/figure-script-clean.R) to generate the figures in the paper using this data.
+The file ['how_to_read_tables.rtf'](model-output/how_to_read_tables.rtf) explains how to read the tables in this folder.